kabugi-marvin/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory : Script creates a directory in the tmp directory

 7-movethatfile : move a file to a directory

+8-firstdelete : delete a file in a directory